plone/volto/docs/source/upgrade-guide/index.md

 ### Improved Blocks HOC

-The Blocks HOC (High Order Component) was changed to lift off some of the features from the blocks themselves and now it takes care of them by its own.
+The Blocks HOC (High Order Component) was changed to lift off some features from the blocks themselves, and now it takes care of them by its own.

 - The delete block feature was moved to it
 - The keylisteners for navigating through blocks was moved to it